uhi22/Ioniq28Investigations/EPCU_ElectronicPowerControlUnit/readme.md

 D0,17,44, U1017 Web: SCP (J1850) Invalid or Missing Data for Primary Id
 ```

+The control unit supports some parts of the "OBD-II standard SAE J1979", but this standard defines only the services 01 to 0A.
+The service 18 is "ReadDiagnosticTroubleCodesByStatus" in KWP2000.
+It is not an UDS service (https://de.wikipedia.org/wiki/Unified_Diagnostic_Services).

 Web infos from https://www.troublecodes.net/pcodes/ and https://www.troublecodes.net/ucodes/

 - TorquePro sends requests on 0x7C6, 03 22 B0 02.
 No response.
 - 7E2 request leads to 7EA response, e.g. 7E2 01 21 01 --> 7EA 10 16 01 FF E0 00 00 and more (segmented ISO-TP frame).
 - 7E4 different requests, e.g. 02 21 01 and 02 21 05.
 No response.

+Conclusions for Diagnostic Communication:

+- The EPCU supports on the PCAN some OBD2 services and some KWP2000 services.
+No UDS services seen.
+- The EPCU reacts on broadcast requests on 7DF.
+- The two controllers of the EPCU have separate ID pairs.
+    - Vehicle controller (VCU) 7E2 -> 7EA
+    - Motor controller (MCU) 7E3 -> 7EB.

 ## Gate driver board